J. Wayne Reitz Union: Background and opening

 The University of Florida's original student union building was called the Florida Union and opened in 1936 (now known as Dauer Hall).
-At the request of president Albert A. Murphree, former U.S. Senator William Jennings Bryan assisted in the fund-raising for the Florida Union, and he was aided by the students who agreed to pay an extra fee so that the facility could be built.
+At the request of president Albert A. Murphree, former U.S. Senator William James Bryan assisted in the fund-raising for the Florida Union, and he was aided by the students who agreed to pay an extra fee so that the facility could be built.
 However, in time, the sentiment was that this building was too small and a new student union would have to be erected to meet the demands.

 Plans for the new facility were crafted in 1948, however the project wasn't approved until May 1962.

 Financing for the union was accomplished by a statewide revenue certificate program for higher education generated and supported by fees of students of all state institutions of Florida.
 The financial start was in October 1951, when the student body voted a small fee to be set aside for the construction of this facility.
 Subsequent actions by the student body, the university administration, the Board of Control (now the Board of Regents), and the State Board of Education made the union possible.
 There were no tax funds used in the construction or furnishings of the building.
 One approved, it took two years to secure funding, and the ground breaking was on May 9, 1964.
 The building was officially completed and opened to the students on May 1, 1967.
 In 1975, unfinished sections of the basement level were converted into meeting rooms.